alazaroc/blog-web-code/_posts/2022-03-15-how-to-deploy-a-web-with-amplify-hosting.md

 ![amplify11](amplify-11.png){:class="border"}

-Now you can choose the branch, the subdomains and the check of automatic redirect from HTTP to HTTPS, and click <kbd>Save</kbd>.
+Now you can choose the branch, the subdomains and check for automatic redirect from HTTP to HTTPS, and click <kbd>Save</kbd>.

 ![amplify12](amplify-12.png){:class="border"}